VinodKumar-1729/ComputerNetworking_Notes/NetworkSecurityProtection.md

    - Suitable for small to medium-sized organizations.
    - Example: A UTM firewall might scan for malware, block phishing sites, and manage VPNs, all within one platform.

-**Diagram of Firewall Types**:
-I will provide a diagram showing different firewall types and how they fit into network architecture.

 ---